-Ejis sweat proof boxer briefs and undershirts are designed specifically for people suffering from hyperhidrosis.
+Ejis sweat proof boxer briefs and undershirts (buy in our shop or on Amazon) are designed specifically for people suffering from hyperhidrosis.
 Our sweat proof undergarments feature a waterproof layer designed to protect clothing from wet marks.
 They are made from soft micro modal or cotton material fused with odor-fighting silver.
 Ejis undergarments make it possible for people with hyperhidrosis to wear clothes they usually avoid.

 Try out these other wardrobe changes to help minimize the appearance of sweat marks:

 You can usually find witch hazel at grocery stores and pharmacies, and it is commonly used to treat a number of skin conditions.
 You can use witch hazel as a natural astringent by applying with a cotton pad and washing off after 30 minutes.
 This helps control odor-causing bacteria.
 Plus it’s gentle enough to use on your face, which is ideal if you struggle with a sweaty face as part of your hyperhidrosis symptoms.